 - Worst feature: You won’t benefit from the higher compound growth possible with an ESA, 529 plan, or taxable brokerage account

 - Ideal use case: If you have a lower income and you’re likely to qualify for need-based financial aid and/or if you’re not sure if you’ll use the funds for college education expenses

-If you are not able to simultaneously fund your retirement while saving for your kid’s future college expenses…
+If you cannot simultaneously fund your retirement while saving for your kid’s future college expenses…

 - Best feature: Pay later, not now.
 You don’t have to save ahead of time.

 - Worst feature: You’re paying interest on the college expenses.

 - Ideal use case: If you had to prioritize your retirement savings over saving for college expenses.

 One thing worth noting — private student loans that don’t require a cosigner are now available.
 So, while student loans wouldn’t be my top recommendation, college funding may still be feasible even if you need a loan and don’t have someone to cosign.